 We recommend users configure the brightness of their computer display to be slightly darker than the surrounding work space.

 The benefit users get from having ambient light in a work space brighter than the computer display is that the ambient light will still reach your retinas in less sensitive areas responsible for your peripheral vision.
 These less sensitive areas are also home to photosensitive ganglion cells.
 As it reaches these areas it activates your pupils to narrow thereby reducing the amount of light reaching your retinas.
 Since working on a computer requires looking directly at the computer screen and therefore directing the harsh light emitted from the computer display right into the most sensitive areas of the retinas, the activation of your pupils by way of ambient light will provide some relief for those most sensitive.
-Every bit help.
+Every bit helps.